shashwatx/confCrawler/README.md

 ## Introduction

-confCrawler is a tool to generate raw stats about conference/journal publications.
-Congruence of [dblp](http://dblp.uni-trier.de/) and [Google Scholar](http://scholar.google.com) is exploited to generate the following figures for each paper.
+confCrawler is a tool to gather publication metrics about conference/journal publications.
+Congruence of [dblp](http://dblp.uni-trier.de/) and [Google Scholar](http://scholar.google.com) is exploited to generate the following metrics for each research paper.
-  1. #citations
+  1. `citations`: number of citations
-  2. #self-citations
+  2. `self-citations`: number of self citations
-  3. #patent-citations
+  3. `patent-citations`: number of patent citations
-  4. #recent-citations
+  4. `recent-citations`: number of citations since 2010
-  5. list-of-authors
+  5. `list-of-authors`: list of authors

 It can be used to crawl any venue that
 * is listed on dblp